luisnewmanh/kickstarter-analysis/README.md

 1. The decision of the goal for a campaign is crucial to its success.
 There is a tendency in which the highest the goal the highest is the risk for not achieving it; to have the best odds to be successful the goal should be no greater than the range between $15000 to $19999.

-Overall, it can be said that Louise's Fever campaign has an 54% to be successful given the $10000 budget.
-Decreasing the budget would not impact the odds for success so the recommendation is to target the campaign to start on May.
 - What are some limitations of this dataset?

 The biggest limitation is the sample size, only 26% of the data set is related to plays which is the main interest of our customer.
 - What are some other possible tables and/or graphs that we could create?